klippa-app/react-native-klippa-scanner-sdk/README.md

         // Optional.
 Only affects Android.

-        // What the default color conversion will be (grayscale, original).
+        // What the default color conversion will be (grayscale, original, enhanced).
         DefaultColor: "original",

         // Where to put the image results.